Earn Your BS in Computer Science and Business Entrepreneurship Degree

 Fully qualified instructors who are experts in their fields support students as they enhance their knowledge in topic areas such as discrete mathematics, Boolean algebra, finite state machines and object-oriented programming.
 Other core competencies for this degree program include innovation in product development, the design and implementation of database solutions and the concepts used in the development of compilers.

-In addition, students are required to complete two capstone projects.
+In addition, students are required to complete a capstone project that spans the entire senior year.
 The computer science capstone projects empower students to explore real-world applied research as they design projects in their area of interest.

 Discover Careers in Computer Science and Business Entrepreneurship